apache/spark/docs/running-on-kubernetes.md

 ### Using RAM for local storage

-As `emptyDir` volumes use the nodes backing storage for ephemeral storage this default behaviour may not be appropriate for some compute environments.
-For example if you have diskless nodes with remote storage mounted over a network having lots of executors doing IO to this remote storage may actually degrade performance.
+`emptyDir` volumes use the nodes backing storage for ephemeral storage by default, this behaviour may not be appropriate for some compute environments.
+For example if you have diskless nodes with remote storage mounted over a network, having lots of executors doing IO to this remote storage may actually degrade performance.

 In this case it may be desirable to set `spark.kubernetes.local.dirs.tmpfs=true` in your configuration which will cause the `emptyDir` volumes to be configured as `tmpfs` i.e. RAM backed volumes.
-When configured like this Sparks local storage usage will count towards your pods memory usage therefore you may wish to increase your memory requests via the normal `spark.driver.memory` and `spark.executor.memory` configuration properties.
+When configured like this Sparks local storage usage will count towards your pods memory usage therefore you may wish to increase your memory requests by increasing the value of `spark.kubernetes.memoryOverheadFactor` as appropriate.

 ## Introspection and Debugging